Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Related Work

 A slightly different line of work studies the discrepancy between the visual information that appears to be available to \glspl{vlm} and whether they actually use it. \citet{liu2025seeing}, and \citet{zhang2025mllms} showed that \glspl{vlm} often attend to the correct regions of the image even when producing incorrect answers.
-This suggests that they may have access to the necessary visual information but still fail to use it correctly.
+This suggests that they may have access to the necessary visual information but still fail to use it correctly. \citet{vompa2025beyond} showed that, in most cases, the generative performance of \glspl{vlm} is below the linear separability of their own activations by comparing the generated answers to the linear separability of activations from the final vision encoder and \gls{llm} layers. \citet{rajaram2025line} used linear probes and sparse autoencoders (SAEs) \citep{bricken2023monosemanticity} to study whether representations are linearly structured within \gls{llm} layers and how they evolve.
 Closer to our work, \citet{zhang2024visually} showed that \glspl{vlm} underperform in image classification tasks compared to their vision encoders.
 They trained linear probes on the activations of the last \gls{llm} layer and showed that these perform similarly to the vision encoder, indicating that the relevant information is present throughout the \gls{llm} but is not effectively utilised by the model.
-Similarly, \citet{fu2025hidden} showed that \glspl{vlm} perform worse than their vision encoders on several vision-centric tasks, and that degradation of visual information through the projector and \gls{llm} components is not the cause. \citet{vompa2025beyond} showed that, in most cases, the generative performance of \glspl{vlm} is below the linear separability of their own activations, by comparing the generated answers to the linear separability of activations from the final vision encoder and \gls{llm} layers.
-Finally, \citet{rajaram2025line} used linear probes and sparse autoencoders (SAEs) \citep{bricken2023monosemanticity} to study whether representations are linearly structured within \gls{llm} layers and how they evolve.
+Similarly, \citet{fu2025hidden} show that \glspl{vlm} perform worse than their vision encoders on several vision-centric tasks, and that this gap is not due to degradation of visual information in the projector or \gls{llm}.
+Instead, they show that visual information is preserved and accessible across these components, highlighting that \glspl{vlm} can fail even when the relevant visual information is encoded.
+This aligns to some degree with what we describe as cognitive failure in our work.

 Our work differs from the studies above in the following ways: 1) we study the layer-wise evolution of linearly encoded visual concepts across the entire \gls{vlm} architecture, including the vision encoder; 2) we carefully isolate the visual concepts of interest by constructing identical counter-sets of images that differ only in the corresponding visual concept, a setting that is largely absent from the current literature to the best of our knowledge; 3) we focus on specific visual concepts that are highly relevant for understanding traffic scenes; and 4) we explicitly study small, lightweight \glspl{vlm}, as these are suitable for deployment on on-vehicle hardware.